seL4/microkit/docs/manual.md

 ## QEMU virt (AArch64) {#qemu_virt_aarch64}

-Support is available for the virtual AArch64 QEMU platform.
+Support is available for the virtual AArch64 QEMU platform running in EL2.
 This is a platform that is not based on any specific SoC or hardware platform and is intended for simulating systems for development or testing.

 It should be noted that the platform support is configured with 2GB of main memory and the Cortex-A53 CPU. seL4 needs to know the memory layout and CPU at build-time so if